sld-columbia/spikehard/README.md

 ```bash
 python hardware/util/fpga_util.py -c 1 32 32 -m vmm_o -s
 ```
 This generates a new SoC and opens the ESP SoC Generator GUI.
 Be sure to include in the SoC an instance of SpikeHard with implementation `basic_dma64` if the CPU is 64-bit, or `basic_dma32` if the CPU is 32-bit; **never use `impl`**.
-After configuration, the SoC will be synthesised and "unprepared".
+After configuration, the SoC will be synthesised then "unprepared".
 To prepare the SoC, run:
 ```bash
 python hardware/util/fpga_util.py -c 1 32 32 -m vmm_o -p
 ```